microsoft/onnxruntime-inference-examples/c_cxx/QNN_EP/mobilenetv2_classification/README.md

 Result:
 position=281, classification=n02123045 tabby, tabby cat, probability=13.637316

-REM load mobilenetv2-12_quant_shape.onnx with QNN HTP backend, generate mobilenetv2-12_quant_shape.onnx_qnn_ctx.onnx which hs QNN context binary embeded
+REM load mobilenetv2-12_quant_shape.onnx with QNN HTP backend, generate mobilenetv2-12_quant_shape.onnx_qnn_ctx.onnx which hs QNN context binary embedded
 REM This does not has to be run on real device with HTP, it can be done on x64 platform also, since it supports offline generation qnn_ep_sample.exe --htp mobilenetv2-12_quant_shape.onnx kitten_input.raw --gen_ctx